 Employees leave companies every day, and as the economy continues to flourish and more jobs become available, the competition to hire skilled workers becomes fiercer.
 With more difficult odds, employee retention is more important than ever.
 If you aren’t offering your employees something more, it is much easier for another company to offer them something “better”.
 For these offers to become less attractive, an employee needs to feel secure with their position and hopeful about future possibilities.
 Mentoring gives this to them.
 Studies have shown that new hires who attending onboarding programs that include mentoring are 69% more likely to stay with the organization.
 As mentees continue to develop their career with the assistance of a mentor, they will see the value of the position that they have at their current organization.

-If you are interested in learning more about have a mentoring program during your onboarding process, please visit our website.
+If you are interested in learning more about have a mentoring program during your onboarding process, request a demo with one of our experts.